 \\During the first quarter 2020, we removed approximately 250,000 subscribers representing commercial accounts impacted by COVID-19 from our ending Pay-TV subscriber count.
-During the second quarter 2020, 45,000 of these subscribers came off pause or had temporary rate relief end and are included in our ending Pay-TV subscriber count as of June 30, 2020.
-The effect of the removal of these 250,000 subscribers as of March 31, 2020 and the addition of these 45,000 subscribers as of June 30, 2020 was excluded from the calculation of our gross new Pay-TV subscriber activations, net Pay-TV subscriber additions/losses and Pay-TV churn rate for the six months ended June 30, 2020.
+During the second, third and fourth quarters 2020, 45,000, 35,000 and zero, respectively, of these subscribers came off pause or had temporary rate relief end and were added to our Pay-TV subscriber count during the periods they returned in 2020, and 17,000, 5,000 and 47,000, respectively, of these subscribers disconnected.
+During the three months ended March 31, 2021, the remaining commercial accounts representing 101,000 subscribers disconnected.
+The effect of the removal of the 250,000 subscribers, the addition of these 80,000 subscribers and disconnect of 170,000 subscribers was excluded from the calculation of our gross new Pay-TV subscriber activations, net Pay-TV subscriber additions/losses and Pay-TV churn rate.
 See "Results of Operations - Pay-TV subscribers" for further information.

-Pay TV subscribers
+Pay-TV Subscribers

 DISH TV subscribers.
-We lost approximately 172,000 net DISH TV subscribers during the six months ended June 30, 2020 compared to the loss of approximately 345,000 net DISH TV subscribers during the same period in 2019.
-This decrease in net DISH TV subscriber losses primarily resulted from a lower DISH TV churn rate, partially offset by lower gross new DISH TV subscriber activations.
+We lost approximately 262,000 net DISH TV subscribers during the six months ended June 30, 2021 compared to the loss of approximately 172,000 net DISH TV subscribers during the same period in 2020.
+This increase in net DISH TV subscriber losses primarily resulted from lower gross new DISH TV subscriber activations, offset by a lower DISH TV churn rate.

 SLING TV subscribers.
-We lost approximately 337,000 net SLING TV subscribers during the six months ended June 30, 2020 compared to the addition of approximately 55,000 net SLING TV subscribers during the same period in 2019.
-This decrease in net SLING TV subscriber additions was primarily related to lower SLING TV subscriber activations, increased competition, including competition from other subscription video on-demand and live-linear OTT service providers, and delays and cancellations of sporting events as a result of COVID-19.
+We lost approximately 35,000 net SLING TV subscribers during the six months ended June 30, 2021 compared to the loss of approximately 337,000 net SLING TV subscribers during the same period in 2020.
+The decrease in net SLING TV subscriber losses was primarily related to lower subscriber disconnects resulting from our emphasis on improved streaming performance and enhanced customer segmentation and targeting, leading to the acquisition and retention of more high quality subscribers, and higher SLING TV subscriber activations.
+We continue to experience increased competition, including competition from other subscription video on-demand and live-linear OTT service providers.
+The six months ended June 30, 2020 was negatively impacted by delays and cancellations of sporting events as a result of COVID-19.

 DISH TV subscribers, gross.
-During the six months ended June 30, 2020, we activated approximately 567,000 gross new DISH TV subscribers compared to approximately 591,000 gross new DISH TV subscribers during the same period in 2019, a decrease of 4.1%.
+During the six months ended June 30, 2021, we activated approximately 411,000 gross new DISH TV subscribers compared to approximately 567,000 gross new DISH TV subscribers during the same period in 2020, a decrease of 27.5%.
 This decrease in our gross new DISH TV subscriber activations was primarily related to the impact of COVID-19.
-Beginning in the second half of March 2020, COVID-19 and the related governmental recommendations and/or mandates created reduced in person selling opportunities, and a reduction in customers' willingness to open direct mail marketing and allow in-home technicians into their homes as well as delays and cancellations of sporting events.
-As a result, during the first and second quarter 2020, we reduced our marketing expenditures and our gross new DISH TV subscribers began to decrease.
-We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our gross new DISH TV subscribers as a result of, among other things, higher unemployment and lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.
+Beginning in the second half of March 2020, COVID-19 and the related governmental recommendations and/or mandates created reduced in person selling opportunities, and a reduction in customers' willingness to open direct mail marketing and allow in-home technicians into their homes.
+As a result, beginning in the first quarter 2020, we reduced our marketing expenditures and our gross new DISH TV subscribers began to decrease.
+We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our gross new DISH TV subscribers as a result of, among other things, lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.
 In addition, our gross new DISH TV subscriber activations continue to be negatively impacted by stricter customer acquisition policies for our DISH TV subscribers, including an emphasis on acquiring higher quality subscribers, and by increased competitive pressures, including aggressive short term introductory pricing and bundled offers combining broadband, video and/or wireless services and other discounted promotional offers, and channel removals.